Skip to main content

 The two Ministries, with the support of WHO, have trained over 400 government and non-government professionals on how to implement ICOPE, with some receiving training on becoming ICOPE facilitators.
 Half of the trainees were doctors, and the other half included nurses, social workers, occupational therapists, physiotherapists, psychologists, and dietitians.

-“ICOPE focuses on person-centred care, which is about respecting older people’s preferences, needs, and right to make health decisions and choices.
-The training of trainers on ICOPE provided us with the skills to deliver the WHO-recommended pathways for timely screening of physical and mental decline in older persons, and providing personalised care plan, in doing so promote healthy ageing,” said Dr Harsha Ramhith, Geriatric Healthcare Unit, MOHW.
+“ICOPE focuses on person-centered care, which is about respecting older people’s preferences, needs, and right to make health decisions and choices.
+The training of trainers on ICOPE provided us with the skills to deliver the WHO-recommended pathways for timely screening of physical and mental decline in older persons, and providing personalized care plan, in doing so promote healthy ageing,” said Dr Harsha Ramhith, Geriatric Healthcare Unit, MOHW.

 Various other institutions were engaged in the dissemination of ICOPE, including the University of Mauritius, the Central School of Nursing, the Senior Citizens Council, the Alzheimer’s and Dementia Association of Mauritius, and the Association of Retired Workers from the civil service called Le Flamboyant.